sergiogordon/unitymdm-prod/frontend/DEV_PROXY_TO_PROD.md

 # Dev Replit Proxy to Prod - Configuration Guide

+> **⚠️ DEPRECATED:** This feature has been removed.
+The backend URL logic has been simplified.
+>
+> **For production setup, see:** [`PRODUCTION_SETUP.md`](../../PRODUCTION_SETUP.md)
+>
+> All routes now use the `BACKEND_URL` environment variable consistently.
+Set `BACKEND_URL=https://unitymdm.replit.app/` in both frontend and backend environments.

-## Overview
+## Overview (Historical - No Longer Supported)

-This feature allows the dev Replit frontend to selectively proxy device requests to the production backend.
-This enables devices configured with the dev URL to reach the prod backend without requiring APK updates, while keeping admin/web UI routes pointing to the local dev database.
+This feature allowed the dev Replit frontend to selectively proxy device requests to the production backend.
+This enabled devices configured with the dev URL to reach the prod backend without requiring APK updates, while keeping admin/web UI routes pointing to the local dev database.

+**This feature has been removed** - the code now uses a simplified `BACKEND_URL` approach.

 ## How It Works